-monitor standard used today.
-It provides up to 256 simultaneous colors and a screen resolution of 640×480 pixels.
+VESA (bus) Video Electronics Standards Association (or VL bus).
+An internal standard used today.
+It provides up to 256 simultaneous colors and a screen resolution of 640 x 480 pixels.

-the location of information in primary memory, such as main memory.
+Video Graphics Array (IBM).
+The third and most common monitor virtual address A binary address issued by a CPU that indirectly refers to the location of information in primary memory, such as main memory.
 When data is copied from disk to main memory, the physical address is changed to the virtual address.